 We will also only process payments relating to your overseas property purchase and related services (such as topping up your own overseas bank account, or sending a payment to a supplier such as a builder or furniture company).
 If we pay a third party on your behalf, we may need evidence, such as an invoice, to verify what the payment is for.

 Your account manager will be able to advise you of what is required before we can transmit funds on your behalf.

-If you need to make payments on behalf of your business, or for a non-property related transaction, we can introduce you to our sister company, Currency Index Ltd.
+If you need to make payments on behalf of your business, or for a non-property related transaction, please visit our specialist in-house service, Currency Index.